tjebo/eye/cran-comments.md

 - if no eye column is found, eyes also returns a list #31
 - set_eye_strings also updates eye column #32
 - partial eye strings recognized in column names #33
+- logMAR will return rounded values to the first digit when `noplus = TRUE` #37

 ## CHECK ENVIRONMENTS